Epic vs Motley Fool One: Is 28x the Price Worth It?

 The Refund Policy Gap

-This is the biggest difference that nobody talks about.
+This is the difference most comparisons whisper.

 Epic: Cancel within 30 days, get your $299 back.
 Simple.
 Low risk.